maithrisgk/Patient-Manager/README.md

 The checkbox beside the patient name, is used to toggle the "line through" CSS styling.
 This is done to make a note on whether the patient has been attended by a doctor or is yet to be attended.
 The red round button with an 'x', is clicked to delete a patient entry from the list.

 The JSON-Server is used to create a sample api "db.json" and the "axios js" is used to handle HTTP Requests.
+The id is generated dynamically at runtime using UUID version 4.